Koromix/rygel/web/koffi.dev/callbacks.md

 console.log(array); // Prints ['123', 'bar', 'foo', 'foobar']
 ```

+## Asynchronous callbacks

+*New in Koffi 2.2.2*

+In Koffi, [asynchronous native calls](functions.md#asynchronous-calls) happen on a secondary thread.
+However, JS execution is inherently single-threaded, callbacks must run on the main thread.

+Koffi deals with this by running the JS callback function in the Node.js event loop.
+This means the callback cannot run while the engine is busy running synchronous code.

 ## Handling of exceptions

 If an exception happens inside the JS callback, the C API will receive 0 or NULL (depending on the return value type).